 The man merely asked for patience and time to repay.
 The wise and merciful master doesn't set up a payment plan, he cancels the debt.
-Such mercy, such grace should have transformed every grain of this servant's character.
+Such mercy, such grace should have transformed every grain of this servant's heart.
 Imagine calling the bank to get an extension on your home loan only to find they have cancelled your debt!
 That is nothing compared to this reprieve.
-The eternal slavery for him and his family - pardoned!
+The eternal slavery for him and his family-pardoned!

-Since it is not the purpose of this particular parable to discuss the price paid by the master to cancel the debt (which is the sacrifice of his own son) I will not pursue it here.
-It should be obvious to us that forgiveness comes with a price, a price paid by Jesus at the cross when He died to cleanse of us our sins.
+It is important for us to know that forgiveness comes with a price, a price paid by Jesus at the cross when He died to cleanse of us our sins.
 But Jesus makes a different point here.
+He's going to point out how even though this man was given mercy, he demanded justice.